 This species spends their days perched on stems or flying about, preferring sunlit surfaces for warmth rather than shade.

-The larvae of Moonseed Moths are voracious feeders that eat mostly grasses, but they are also known to attack vegetable crops such as alfalfa and corn when populations grow too large.
+The larvae of Moonseed Moths are voracious feeders that eat mostly grasses.
+However, when populations grow too large, they are also known to attack vegetable crops such as alfalfa and corn.

-Due to this specific liking for grasses, they have become an easy target for agricultural pest control efforts in New Mexico.
+Due to their specific liking for grasses, they have become easy targets for agricultural pest control efforts in New Mexico.

 Despite this minor drawback, these moths play an important role in their environment by helping pollinate nearby plants and serving food for birds and other small predators.

-All in all, the Moonseed Moth, one of the types of moths in New Mexico, is a beautiful creature that has adapted well to life among desert plants in New Mexico.
+Overall, the Moonseed Moth, one of the types of moths in New Mexico, is a beautiful creature that has adapted well to life among desert plants.

 9. Nevada Tiger Moth

-The Nevada Tiger Moth (Apantesis nevadensis) is a type of moth found in New Mexico.
+The Nevada Tiger Moth (Apantesis nevadensis) is a moth found in New Mexico.

 It belongs to the family Noctuidae and resembles an orange tiger with its bright contrasting colors.